Plumbing Drain Slope Requirements: Code Standards & Installation Guide

 How do I know if my existing drain pipe has the correct slope?

 The easiest test is observation: if a fixture drains slowly or gurgles frequently despite being clear of clogs, poor slope is a likely culprit.
-For a more definitive answer, a licensed plumber can perform a video camera inspection of the drain line, which will reveal flat spots, reverse slopes, or sagging pipe sections.
-This inspection typically costs $100–$350 and gives you a clear picture of what's happening inside your drain system.
+For a more definitive answer, a licensed plumber can perform a video camera inspection of the drain line, which reveals flat spots, reverse slopes (bellies), and sagging pipe sections by showing where water stands after flow stops.
+In 2026 this inspection typically costs $125 to $500, with a national average of about $280 for standard residential jobs.

 Find Trusted & Licensed Plumbers in Ohio